continue reading." /> continue reading." />

 Now: The tower is home to several hundred people, most of whom are elderly or have disabilities.
 Arizona State University has also moved into the ground floor offering a clinic to residents.

-Then: At the time it was built in 1929, it was the largest and best theatre of its time.
-It hosted theatre, plays, movies and vaudeville and was the cultural center of Phoenix at the time.
+Then: Built in 1929, the Orpheum Theatre hosted theatre, plays, movies and vaudeville and was the cultural center of Phoenix at the time.

 Now: In 1984, the City of Phoenix purchased this historic theater after it fell into disrepair, beginning a 12-year restoration project.
-Today, the theatre is still used for many cultural events throughout the year, and free tours take place on alternating Tuesdays.
+Today, the theatre is still used for many cultural events and performances.

 Then: The Italian Renaissance style building opened in 1928 as one of the most modern hotels in the Southwestern United States.
 It was the first high rise with hand-operated elevators in the state and the first air-conditioned high-rise hotel in Phoenix.